dekellum/body-image/README.md

 BARC is a minimal container file format for the storage of one or many HTTP request and response dialogs.
-A fixed length ASCII-limited record head specifies lengths of a subsequent series of request and response header blocks and bodies which are stored as raw (unencoded) bytes with CRLF padding.
-When not using the internal compression feature, the format is easily human readable, which makes it ideal for debugging and integration tests that need HTTP request/response headers and bodies as test fixtures or examples.
+A fixed length ASCII-limited record head specifies lengths of a subsequent series of request and response header blocks and bodies which are stored as raw (unencoded) bytes.
+When not using the internal compression feature, the format is easily human readable, which makes it ideal as debug output or for integration tests that need HTTP request/response bodies with headers as test fixtures or examples.

 See the source /sample/*.barc files.
 (FIXME link)